digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/troubleshoot/cnqs-faq.rst

 Set permissions with ``chmod 600 ~/.netrc``

 For more information see the Installation Guide.

+**Do I need to install Nix?**

+You can use the project files in the `quickstart` directory as a standalone project without nix, but you will need to provide binary dependencies manually.
+We do not offer guidance on how to do this, but you can find the required binaries in the `quickstart/compose.yaml` file.

 **Why is Nix-shell unable to download my SSL certificate?**